SIU COVID-19 cases means ISU MBB will be idle this weekend

-Saturday's Indiana State men's basketball adventure was supposed to about picking themselves off the mat off an 0-4 conference start to face a Southern Illinois team also seeking safe harbor after suffering rough seas in its MVC campaign.
+Saturday's Indiana State men's basketball adventure was supposed to be about picking themselves off the mat of an 0-4 conference start to face a Southern Illinois team also seeking safe harbor after suffering rough seas in its MVC campaign.

 However, as we're all painfully aware, COVID-19 has the keys and is driving the car when it comes to sports activities at present.